microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/01_challenge.md

 - What is a `Data Collection Rule`?
 - What is the relation between the `AMA` and the `Data Collection Rule`?

+> **Hint**
-**Hint**: There are different ways to install the `AMA` on a virtual machine.
+> There are different ways to install the `AMA` on a virtual machine.
 We recommand deploying the AMA through a DCR (Data Collection Rule) because it is the most flexible way to configure the `AMA` and it is the future of the `AMA` deployment.
 Consider this while working on the challenge.

 ## Actions